jzfgo/jzfgo/README.md

 ## Hi there 👋

-I’m a frontend developer, UX / UI designer, which also happens to do backend, devops, and digital marketing if need be.
+I'm a self-taught designer, developer, and consultant interested in solving problems through creativity and technology.
 My passion is to create interactive experiences that delight users and I firmly believe that this can only be achieved with a combination of creativity, innovation and attention to detail.

 My career started as a designer (for both print and interactive media), but around 1999 I discovered [Marcomedia Flash](https://wikipedia.org/wiki/Adobe_Flash) and I was blown away with all the posibilities that it opened.
 I immediately started tinkering with [ActionScript](https://en.wikipedia.org/wiki/ActionScript) and other technologies and never stopped learning since.